 The Board takes regular account of the significance of social, environmental and ethical matters affecting the business of the Group.
-The Board has adopted an Environmental, Social and Governance ("ESG") Policy, which can be found on the Company website and an ESG Statement can be found in this Annual Report on pages 25 to 26.
+The Board has adopted an Environmental, Social and Governance ("ESG") Policy, which can be found on the Company website and an ESG Statement can be found in this Annual Report.
 The Company engages positively with local communities, regulatory authorities, suppliers and other stakeholders in its project locations and encourages feedback through this engagement.
 Through this process, the Company identifies the key resources and fosters the relationships on which the business relies.